storacha/mcp-storage-server/docs/spec.md

 - **Format Conversion**: Files are returned in a format compatible with the MCP specification (base64 data URIs)
 - **Metadata Preservation**: Content types and other metadata are preserved and returned with the file
 - **Public Access**: No authentication required for retrieval, as CIDs are self-authenticating

+#### Identity Operation

+- **Agent DID Retrieval**: Returns the DID key of the Storacha agent loaded from the private key storage config
+- **No Parameters Required**: Simple operation that doesn't require any input parameters
+- **Error Handling**: Provides clear error messages for missing or invalid private keys
+- **Standard Response Format**: Returns the DID in a standardized JSON format
+- **Private Key Dependency**: Requires a valid private key to be configured in the storage config

 #### Authentication & Authorization